What is it?

 If you created the project using the Maven archetype wizard in your IDE (Eclipse, NetBeans or IntelliJ IDEA), then there is nothing to do.
 You should already have an IDE project.

-Detailed instructions for using Eclipse / JBoss Tools with are provided in the Getting Started Developing Applications Guide.
+Detailed instructions for using Eclipse / JBoss Tools with are provided in the Get Started Developing Applications.

 If you created the project from the command line using archetype:generate, then you need to import the project into your IDE.
 If you are using NetBeans 6.8 or IntelliJ IDEA 9, then all you have to do is open the project as an existing project.
 Both of these IDEs recognize Maven projects natively.